Abdiramen/cs2001-cpl/python/python.md

     except FileNotFoundError as e:
         print("Caught:", e)

-    # You cna catch several types of Exception with on
+    # You can catch several types of Exception with on
     # try-except block
     try:
         print("beep")